cwcentral/CarND-Traffic-Sign-Classifier-Project/README.md

 I performed these operations:

-a. convert existing data (preprocess)
-   * convert to grayscale, add contrast, and normalize the pixels
+* a. convert existing data to grayscale, add contrast, and normalize the pixels
-b.
-Since the training dataset is not evenly random, we augmented by adding samples upto 400 to those
-    classes with little samples.
+* b.
+Since the training dataset is not evenly random, we augmented by adding samples upto 400 to those classes with little samples.
 Sampling included rotating, adding noise and blurring images.
-c. sample shuffling: we need to make each set random as possible,
+* c. sample shuffling: we need to make each set random as possible,

 Here's what the augmented dataset looks like:
 ![](markdown_data/preprocess.png?raw=true)